-By default, views are private with access limited to the person who created it.
+By default, boards are private, with access limited to the person who created it.

-You can share a view with certain individuals invited as members in your workspace, or everyone assigned to a certain team.
+You can share a board with certain individuals invited as members in your workspace or everyone assigned to a certain team.

-Alternatively, you can share a view with a specific role, for example, all makers, or contributors as well.
+Alternatively, you can share a board with a specific role, for example, all makers, or contributors as well.

-When you share a view with others, will show up in their list of views as well.
+When you share a board with others, it will also show up in their list of boards.

 Which roles can edit saved boards::

-- Contributors can't update views shared with them, nor can they create new views.
+- Contributors can't update boards shared with them, nor can they create new boards.

-- Makers can update views shared with them, and any changes they save will be visible to all.
+- Makers can update boards shared with them, and any changes they save will be visible to all.

 When makers change an existing board, the change will only be visible to others when saved.